Easy steps to help prepare for spring break

 Email This Story

 - If you’re traveling somewhere you’ve never been, the first priority on your list should be to do some research.
-Before you leave for the trip, you should look into popular activities, shopping, and restaraunts in the area.
+Before you leave for the trip, you should look into popular activities, shopping, and restaurants in the area.
 It might be important to book activities and make reservations in advance; planning ahead can’t hurt.

 - Another thing that is very important when planning a trip is preparing a packing list.
 Write down everything you’ll need for the weather conditions and various activities you’ll be doing on the trip.
 I always make a packing list because not only does it help me plan for the trip, but for you over-packers, myself included, it helps you limit the things you can actually bring.
 Not everyone has the luxury of checking a bag, so this step is crucial.
 And let me say, when checking a bag, I’ve definitely overpacked before, so managing what you’ll bring is crucial.
 Trust me this tip is your friend.

 - There is one thing that I cannot be without when traveling.
-I will actually go crazy or have a mental breakdown if I don’t have music and noise cancelling headphones.
+I will actually go crazy or have a mental breakdown if I don’t have music and noise canceling headphones.
 Making an awesome vacation playlist a few days before your trip will not only get you excited and ready for the trip, but it will be very helpful during your travels.
-Noise cancelling headphones help mute all other noises around you, especially on planes (I can’t stand crying babies), and they will help you to relax and take a nap.
-Usually spring break trips can be fast paced, so getting some shuteye when you can is a good idea.
+Noise canceling headphones help mute all other noises around you, especially on planes (I can’t stand crying babies), and they will help you to relax and take a nap.
+Usually, spring break trips can be fast paced, so getting some shuteye when you can is a good idea.

 - One thing that can be found in my suitcase, no matter where I travel, is a good pair of comfortable tennis shoes or walking shoes.
 Personally, I must wear comfy clothes on planes or in the car when traveling.
 This always includes leggings or comfortable pants, a t-shirt, a hoodie, and—of course—the shoes.
 Whether it’s physical activity or touristy sight-seeing, these shoes will be critical to a successful vacation.

 - I always like keeping the memories from my vacations, and what better way to do so than buying a souvenir?
 I always save a little bit of money before hand to spend on myself at some point during the trip.
-The touristy souvenir could be a cheesy thing you buy in the hotel gift shop, or a nice piece of clothing.
+The touristy souvenir could be a cheesy thing you buy in the hotel gift shop or a nice piece of clothing.
 You would be lying if you told me you’ve never gone on a trip where you didn’t see something you wished you could buy.

 - For those staying home this year for whatever reasons, take advantage of the staycation.
 Since you have some extra time on your hands, use that time to catch up on sleep.
 As high school students we don’t always have this opportunity, so use the time to recuperate and destress yourself.